A Green Fix on a Winter Day

 These three glass houses provide yet another opportunity to witness the irreplaceable role plants play.
 All life does depend on plants.
 They are, indeed, responsible for the air we breathe, the clothes we wear, the shelter we require, the purity of our water, and the source of medicine, both known, and still undiscovered.

 The Greenhouses serve as living laboratories where, over the years, tiny seedlings would grow to the ceiling, ancient plants bloom, and cacti spawn families.
 When the weather outside is not delightful, come inside and refresh yourself as you discover another benefit of these hundreds of unusual plants—their healing and spiritual properties.
-An added bonus of visiting the Greenhouses during Wonderland Express will be the extra enhancements of spectacular holiday plants and colored lights especially installed for this magical holiday exhibit.
+An added bonus of visiting the Greenhouses during Wonderland Express will be the extra enhancements of spectacular holiday plants and colored lights especially installed for this magical holiday exhibition.

 The semtropical Greenhouse

-In the Semitropical Greenhouse, where temperatures hover between 75 to 85 degrees during the day, and the humidity is close to 30 percent, visitors will find plants from all over the globe, many of which gardeners will recognize as familiar midwestern houseplants.
+In the Semitropical Greenhouse, where temperatures hover between 75 to 85 degrees Fahrenheit during the day, and the humidity is close to 30 percent, visitors will find plants from all over the globe, many of which gardeners will recognize as familiar midwestern houseplants.
 A variety of ferns, gardenia, and jasmine are but a few in this category, most blooming brightly with orange, blue, pink, lavender, and scarlet flowers in winter.
 Masses of bougainvillea crowd the windows as they climb closer to the sun.
 During Wonderland Express, rivers of colorful poinsettia, amaryllis, kalanchoe, and more, will add to the floral show.